 A Homeschool Day-in-the-Life of My 4-Year-Old

 Tip One: Let your little ones have off days.
 We all have days when we’re just not feeling something.
 Allowing them to choose something else to do instead shows that you understand and respect their feelings.
-It also reduces the likelihood of your little one making a scene which can cause disruption and set the tone for the rest of the day, making it difficult for you to maintain the patience needed to work with your older children.
+It also reduces the likelihood of your little one making a scene that can cause disruption and set the tone for the rest of the day.

 9:00 am: Basic Skills Fluency Practice